Dinners – We will not have another farm to table dinner until spring.

 We ask that you not bring pets.
 We are training our dogs to keep strange dogs off the property, and guest dogs greatly complicate that job.
 Wear closed toed shoes.
 Hats are great, and remember that mosquitoes, snakes, spiders, etc are all part of the farm.

-We request a small donation to the farm to cover the time and effort we put into this tour, but we will not charge an admission fee so everyone, regardless of their financial situation, can attend.
+During tours we request a small donation to the farm to cover the time and effort we put into this tour, but we will not charge an admission fee so everyone, regardless of their financial situation, can attend.

 Please check back for any possible updates.

 There is a good map on the contacts page of this website.
+Google maps take you to my next door neighbor.
+Just come on down the road to the next gate.

 We are located in northern Waller County, Tx., 60 miles from Houston, 40 miles from Bryan, and 100 miles from Austin.